Table of Contents[Hide][Show]

 There seems to be an underlying idea that sun exposure = skin cancer and that sunscreen = protection from skin cancer.
 But the research doesn’t back this up.
-In fact, it suggests the opposite.
+In fact, it may susggest the opposite.
+Think about this: Skin cancer rates are rising despite more sunscreen use and reduced sun exposure in recent decades.

 This is the reason I don’t avoid the sun, but rather make a point to get sun exposure every day.
 I also avoid sunscreen for the most part, and just get out of the sun or cover up when I have had enough sun exposure for the day.